-A CEA blogja
+A ME KEA blogja

 Szakmai blogunkon folyamatosan megosztjuk az Akadémia együttműködésével készülő rövidebb publikációkat.
 Az Akadémia a blog-publikációk során szorosan együttműködik a Central European Association for Comparative Law-val.